jadenfix/solanatools/solana-bot/README.md

-Below is an updated version of the README that uses a fenced code block for the project structure.
-This should preserve the tree formatting when you copy and paste it into your file.

 # Solana Trading Bot

 I am most proud of this project.
 The **Solana Trading Bot** is a production-grade, fully automated trading system built specifically for the Solana blockchain.
 It seamlessly integrates every aspect of algorithmic trading—from data ingestion and strategy execution to risk management and real-time monitoring—all while leveraging Solana's high-performance network.